|1||vessel capacity: 100L|

 Drag Finishing Machine makes use of several abrasive and non-abrasive media to achieve the desired finish quality.

-There’s, therefore, no one-fits-all media type that’s best for drag finishing machine.
+There’s, therefore, no one-fits-all media type that’s best for drag finishing machines.

 Inovatec machinery provides media developments.
 We choose the correct tumbling media for your surface finishes.

-However, some of the most popular media composition includes Steel Plastic, Ceramic, Porcelain, Walnut shells, Corn cob etc.
+Moreover, some of the most popular media composition includes Steel, Plastic, Ceramic, Porcelain, Walnut shells, Corncob, etc.

 With the many options available, there is a technique in selecting the best finishing media.

-Incorrect media choices can result in problems like stuck media in workpiece hole or workpiece damage.
+Incorrect media choices can result in problems like stuck media in the workpiece hole or workpiece damage.